Methane: History

+The discovery of methane is credited to Italian physicist Alessandro Volta, who characterized numerous properties including its flammability limit and origin from decaying organic matter.

-In November 1776, methane was first scientifically identified by Italian physicist Alessandro Volta in the marshes of Lake Maggiore straddling Italy and Switzerland.
-Volta was inspired to search for the substance after reading a paper written by Benjamin Franklin about "flammable air".
-Volta collected the gas rising from the marsh, and by 1778 had isolated pure methane.
-He also demonstrated that the gas could be ignited with an electric spark.
+Volta was initially motivated by reports of inflammable air present in marshes by his friend Father Carlo Giuseppe Campi.
+While on a fishing trip to Lake Maggiore straddling Italy and Switzerland in November 1776, he noticed the presence of bubbles in the nearby marshes and decided to investigate.
+Volta collected the gas rising from the marsh and demonstrated that the gas was inflammable.

+Volta notes similar observations of inflammable air were present previously in scientific literature, including a letter written by Benjamin Franklin.

 Following the Felling mine disaster of 1812 in which 92 men perished, Sir Humphry Davy established that the feared firedamp was in fact largely methane.

 The name "methane" was coined in 1866 by the German chemist August Wilhelm von Hofmann.
 The name was derived from methanol.

 Etymology

 Etymologically, the word methane is coined from the chemical suffix "-ane", which denotes substances belonging to the alkane family; and the word methyl, which is derived from the German Methyl (1840) or directly from the French méthyle, which is a back-formation from the French méthylène (corresponding to English "methylene"), the root of which was coined by Jean-Baptiste Dumas and Eugène Péligot in 1834 from the Greek μέθυ méthy (wine) (related to English "mead") and ὕλη hýlē (meaning "wood").
 The radical is named after this because it was first detected in methanol, an alcohol first isolated by distillation of wood.
 The chemical suffix -ane is from the coordinating chemical suffix -ine which is from Latin feminine suffix -ina which is applied to represent abstracts.
 The coordination of "-ane", "-ene", "-one", etc. was proposed in 1866 by German chemist August Wilhelm von Hofmann.